tlindgren/digital-garden-obsidian/Garden/About this Site.md

 status: published
 ---
 # About this Site
 This is a [[digital garden]] made up of interconnected notes.
-It's where try to learn in public and share what I'm thinking about/working on.
+It's where I'm practicing [[Garden/working in public]] and sharing what I'm learning.

 It's definitely a work in progress at the moment since I just launched a new version ([[2021-08-21 Update]]).